HaCongNga/NLP_StanfordCourses_CS224n/README.md

 Written: Gradient computations and reporting the results of the Word2Vec model.

-Coding: Rebuild the Word2Vec model and its variation: the Skip-gram model in Word2Vec (naiveSoftmaxLossAndGradient and negSamplingLossAndGradient approach).
+Coding: Rebuild the Word2Vec model and its variation

 ## a3: Assignment 3: Dependency Parsing